Marathon Trails & Maps

 Description

-This is Crossville’s newest trail, completed shortly before the 2024 marathon The trailhead is the parking lot on Earl Jones Road that is now used for boith the North and South Loops.
+This is one of Crossville’s newer trail, completed in June 2024.
+The trailhead is the parking lot on Earl Jones Road that is now used for both the North and South Loops.
 The trail is lollipop design with a 0.4-mile stem and a 1.7-mile loop.
 There are no major features on this trail but it is a very pleasant hike through the woods.

 Driving Directions: